grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/query/cloudWatch.md

-Accepted values for `value` are string
+Accepted values for `value` are "string"

 ##### obj CloudWatchMetricsQuery.sql.groupBy